-- 8.20 Planning applications for types of development which affect existing vegetation and have space for landscaping/planting schemes should be accompanied by a suitable scheme detailing the landscaping proposals for the site.
-Planting can also contribute substantially to the requirements for biodiversity net gain. - 8.21 In all cases, appropriate species should be used which may be native species or species tolerant to climate change.
-Where necessary, planning applications should also include an arboricultural impact assessment.
+8.21 In all cases, appropriate species should be used which may be native species or species tolerant to climate change.
+Where necessary, planning applications should also include arboricultural and ecological impact assessments.

 Policy NE3: Trees, Hedgerows and Woodland

 The provision of new trees and hedgerows throughout the Parish will be encouraged and supported.